wintercms/docs/database/relations.md

 }
 ```

-Alternatively, you may also use the `Relation` attribute on the method to define it is as a relation method:
+Alternatively, you may also use the `Relation` attribute on the method to define it as a relation method:

 ```php
 use Winter\Storm\Database\Attributes\Relation;